collocations.org

 He achieved celebrity status through his role in a popular sitcom.

-classic, cult, legendary
+canonical, classic, cult, legendary

 a car from the 50s that has acquired cult status

-VERB + STATUS
+VERB + status

 enjoy, have

-The teaching profession has a low status in England. | This sort of bike has status among teenagers.
+The teaching profession has a low status in this country.

-The teaching profession has a low status in England. | This sort of bike has status among teenagers.
+This sort of bike has status among teenagers.

 Marrying a rich woman helped him achieve status.